top of page

 Founder, Counsellor, Educator

-My commitment is to bring warmth, steadiness, and a deep respect for your inner experience, creating a space where you feel supported in understanding yourself and working through challenges.
-By integrating evidence based practices with creativity and personal expression, I aim to support you in finding clarity, connection, and a path forward that feels meaningful to you.
+My commitment is to bring warmth, steadiness, and deep respect for your inner experience, creating a space where you feel supported in understanding yourself and working through life's challenges.
+By integrating evidence based therapy with creativity and personal expression, my hope is to help you find clarity, strengthen connection, and collaboratively design a path that feels authentic, meaningful, and uniquely your own.

 Sioux Bonderove